Introducing the New Creative: 9 career skills you can’t ignore

 Creative Entrepreneur Skills

 You are a business, in and of yourself.
 Managing your time, income streams, partnerships and brand are all part of the lifestyle of a creative.
-You’re almost certainly going to be freelance and will have the potential own your own company.
+You might be freelance or have the potential to own your own company.
 Either way, it’s crucial to have confidence in your inner entrepreneur.

 If you’re freelancing, it’s important to be aware that you are running your own business.
 You are responsible for your income, where the next project is coming from and all the “boring” but necessary stuff like taxes.
 That shouldn’t scare you, it should give you a sense that you can build your business in any way you want.Founder at Motion Hatch

-The art of creating an impactful presentation of you and your work is as much a craft as the work itself.
+The art of creating an impactful presentation of you and your work.

 We’re looking for people who have an understanding of the level of professionalism that it takes for us to create the work that we do.
 We’ll be looking for the same from them.Head of Design at The Mill